NihaalManaf/tp/docs/UserGuide.md

 title: User Guide
 ---

-AddressBook Level 3 (AB3) is a **desktop app for managing contacts, optimized for use via a Command Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
-If you can type fast, AB3 can get your contact management tasks done faster than traditional GUI apps.
+OnlySales is a **desktop app for managing contacts, optimised for Salespeople**, especially tech salespeople.
+What makes OnlySales unique is that it is a Command Line Interface-based (CLI) app.
+Essentially, what it means is that if you can type fast, OnlySales can get your contact management tasks done faster than traditional apps that need you to use a mouse.

+Whether you are on the go with your slim notebook or at home with your mechanical keyboard, OnlySales is your friend to help you close all those SALES, with ONLY your keyboard!

 - Table of Contents
 {:toc}